 A Toyota Land Cruiser 76 waiting for me in Ulaanbataar, I was headed to Gun-Galuut Nature Reserve.
 The dice were ready to roll.

 What happens next?

-In episode two, that will be published on Monday, 17th of July, we will finally arrive in Ulaanbataar, meet a mysterious man and embark on an adventurous trip in the outback.
+In episode two, we will finally arrive in Ulaanbataar, meet a mysterious man and embark on an adventurous trip to the outback.